 Located in Weatherford, an hour from Oklahoma City, Southwestern Oklahoma State University (SWOSU) was established as one of the Normal schools for teacher training in 1901.
 Currently, 210 faculty members teach students from 34 states and 34 countries.

 For distance learners, online courses use a program called Canvas.
 Interactive TV (ITV) involves two-way communication during class time at designated sites, and webinars occur at these sites at specific times and on computers.
 Hybrid courses blend these three delivery methods and include on-campus requirements.
+One popular online program is the The Bachelor of Science in Health Information Management (HIM).
+Students enjoy online classes such as:

 - Advanced Electronic Health Records